 This Arab force, the only Arab military potentially able to stop the ethnic cleansing, had otherwise been co-opted by the Zionists in an agreement to allow the Zionists a free hand in exchange for Transjordan's retention of Judea and Samaria, now known as the West Bank.

-Since then Israel has committed a long series of additional large and small massacres - defined as the direct and deliberate mass murder of defenseless civilians - including the Sabra and Shatila refugee camp massacres of 1982 in Lebanon for which Arial Sharon was held responsible, the Jenin and Nablus massacres in the West Bank in 2002 from which international reporters and humanitarian relief efforts were excluded, the brutal 2006 attacks on Lebanon and Gaza, the Gaza massacre of 2008-09 and the flotilla massacre of 2010, described below.
+Since then Israel has committed a long series of additional large and small massacres - defined as the direct and deliberate mass murder of defenseless civilians - including the Sabra and Shatila refugee camp massacres of 1982 in Lebanon for which Arial Sharon was held responsible, the Jenin and Nablus massacres in the West Bank in 2002 from which international reporters and humanitarian relief efforts were excluded, the brutal 2006 attacks on Lebanon and Gaza, the "Cast Lead" Gaza massacre of 2008-09 described by the UN's Goldstone Commission, the flotilla massacre of 2010, another attack on Gaza in 2012, and the horrific "Operation Protective Edge" massacre of 2014 again inflicted upon the trapped and helpless population of Gaza.
+Israeli leaders refer to hese massive periodic assaults on Gaza as "mowing the lawn."

 Many of these between 1948 and 2011 have been described and documented by survivors and witnesses.
 This list of 63 is by no means exhaustive, excluding another 18 during the Nakba reported by Israeli historian Ilan Pappe, one undocumented massacre of Egyptian POWs and civilians in the Sinai during the 1967 war reported by Bedouin witnesses at the time and supported by later discoveries of mass graves in that area, and the Jenin and Nablus massacres in 2002 during the second intifada.
 Israel's desperate need to conceal the 1967 Sinai massacre is one possible motive behind its deliberate, bizarre and recklessattack on the USS Liberty on June 8, 1967, which was subsequently whitewashed by the US civilian and military administration in an equally bizarre act of treason at our highest levels of government.